When troubleshooting an issue with Echo360 Support, it is often helpful to provide a HAR file from your browser.

 - Reproduce the issue in the open tab.

-- After reproducing the issue, right-click anywhere on the grid of network requests and select Save all as HAR with content from the menu that appears, as shown in the figure below.
+- After reproducing the issue, click Export HAR (sanitized...), as shown in the figure below.

-- Save the file to a location where you can easily find it; if you are not asked to identify a location, the file is likely saved automatically to your Downloads folder.
+- Save the file in a location where you can easily find it; if you are not prompted to specify a location, the file is likely saved automatically to your Downloads folder.

 - Upload your HAR file to your ticket or attach it to an email to Echo360 Support (support@echo360.com) so that our team can analyze it.